hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/08_differential_peaks.md

 * ControlID: Identifier string for control sample
 * Peaks: path for file containing peaks for sample
 * PeakCaller: Identifier string for peak caller used.
 Possible values include “raw”, “bed”, “narrow”, “macs”

-> _NOTE:_ The paths provided in the sample sheet for the alignment files (BAM) and peak calls (narrowPeak) were generated using the full dataset and are pointing to our shared directory.
-In this way we do not have to copy over the files.
-BAM files were downloaded directly from ENCODE.
-Links to the full dataset files are provided in the [QC markdown](https://github.com/hbc/NGS_Data_Analysis_Summer2016/blob/master/sessionV/lessons/07_IDR_assessing_replicates.md#running-idr).
-Peaks were called using MACS2 default parameters with `-q  0.05`.

 Finally, let's open up R and load the required libraries: